senchalearn/roookies/README.md

 For more information about how to use SCSS and Compass, please consult the [Saas](http://sass-lang.com/) and [Compass](http://compass-style.org) web sites.

-You can try out the (unthemed) application [here](http://senchalearn.github.com/roookies/).
+You can try out the (unthemed) application [here](http://senchalearn.github.com/roookies/), or the sample custom theme [here](http://senchalearn.github.com/roookies/?theming).

 To run the project locally, you will need to follow the instructions below.

 Installing Sencha Touch